 context: Context, appConversation: YourAppConversation): MessagingStyle {

-// Method defined by our messaging app.
+// Method defined by the messaging app.

 val appDeviceUser: YourAppUser = getAppDeviceUser()